MaxwellVolz/maxwellvolz.com/_working_articles/lab_leak.md

 # Lab Leak

 @@Date: 10/1/23
+@@TLDR:

-tl;dr: My knowledge on this subject is surface level at best.
+My knowledge on this subject is surface level at best.
 Please keep in mind that this is coming from a self-taught software engineer with zero serious background in chemistry or biology.

 ****
 > “Gain-of-function research, as you know, is juicing up naturally occurring animal viruses to infect humans...”
 > - Rand Paul
 >
 Dr. Fauci, the nation’s top infectious disease expert, flatly rejected the claim:
 > “Senator Paul, with all due respect, you are entirely and completely incorrect, that the N.I.H. has not ever and does not now fund gain-of-function research in the Wuhan Institute.”